resplendentHSHI/Fireball-Tournament/README.md

 # Agent Tournament

-This project implements a tournament system for AI agents that play a strategic game.
+This project provides a tournament system for AI agents to play fireball.
 Agents compete against each other in a round-robin tournament, with their performance recorded and displayed on a leaderboard.

 ## Table of Contents
 - [Overview](#overview)